Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

 Building
 ^^^^^^^^

-Building takes the scene item data stored in a builder object and applies it back into the scene.
+Building takes the data stored in a builder object, and applies it to the Maya scene, equipping it with the Ziva rig stored in the builder object.

 .. note::